joinmassive/akash-mass-deploy/README.md

 The Akash Mass Deploy tool was created to run a [Massive](https://joinmassive.com/) testnet on Akash infrastructure and can be used to automate similar mass deployments.

-## Overview
+## Summary

-Akash Mass Deploy extends the command-line interface with coordination functions by connecting to an Akash-loaded Linux instance over SSH.
-Deployments are created using the Akash wallet, certificate, and configuration files to be completed.
-Active deployments are maximized by closing any that become stale and maintaining a list of providers to exclude for repeatedly failing on the configuration.
+Akash Mass Deploy extends the command-line interface to add coordination functions by connecting to an Akash-loaded Linux instance over SSH.

+Deployments are created with the user-provided Akash wallet, certificate, and configuration files;
+active deployments are maximized by closing any that become stale and maintaining an exclusion list of providers that fail repeatedly for the same configuration.

 ## Main functions
  - **Invoking without arguments** - will create number of deployments specified in js file from "CREATE_DEPLOYMENTS" field with "DEFAULT_CORES" of cores per each deployment.
 It will